kymkyj/kymkyj/README.md

 I am a web full-stack developer from South Korea.
 I belong to a team responsible for corporate IT.
-However, it is not an IT company.
+However, it is not an IT company. <br>
 So I am preparing to move to an IT company.
 I am interested in learning new skills.
 These days, I am studying springboot and JPA, and I plan to continue studying Node.js.